 At the Eastview Landfill Site, there are a number of areas that are used for residential and commercial customers.
-Outside of the entrance gate, there are containers located for the drop-off of mixed recycling as well as yard waste.
+Outside of the entrance gate, there are containers located for the dropoff of mixed recycling as well as yard waste.

-Inside the landfill customers are able to drop off grass, trees, wood, metal, tires and glass in separate piles along the south side of the main landfill road.
-People delivering these items more often than not have loads mixed with other items that are non-recyclable.
+Inside the landfill, customers are able to drop off grass, trees, wood, metal, tires and glass in separate piles along the south side of the main landfill road.
+People delivering these items may, have loads mixed with other items that are non-recyclable.
 The scale operator is responsible for ensuring that each customer is notified of the need to separate each material into the proper pile and not to contaminate any pile with mixed refuse.